medvedevgroup/ESSColor/README.md

 sample3.fa.gz
 ```

-If you wish to run`ESSColorCompress` on all 4 ".fa.gz" files, first make a list named `list_mini_k18c4m7` containing the path to all 4 files in each line.
+If you wish to run`ESSColorCompress` on all 4 ".fa.gz" files, first make a list named `list_mini_k18c4m7` containing the absolute path to all 4 files in each line.

 `$ ls $PWD/mini_k18c4m7/*.fa > list_mini_k18c4m7`